Each person has a unique weight loss journey. We gathered some basic tips to support you on yours.

 5. Avoid radical diets

-In addition, limiting your calorie intake to extreme levels prevents your body from burning fat.
+Also, limiting your calorie intake to extreme levels prevents your body from burning fat.
 Don’t forget that no food or calories are actually “bad”.
 Food provides fuel for your body, so it’s vital for life.
 How can you burn fat if you don’t have enough fuel to keep the fire going?

 6. Be realistic